-The law enforcement meeting called for Sunday evening.
-Nov.
-5, in the Church-in-the-Gardens was postponed Sunday evening, Nov.
-19. The State Superintendent of Lamburgh and League, William H. Anderson, will be speaker and Lawrence F. Abbott will preside.
+The law enforcement meeting called for Sunday evening, Nov.
+5, in the Church-in-the-Gardens was postponed to Sunday evening, Nov.
+19. The State Superintendent of the Anti-Saloon League, William H. Anderson, will be the speaker and Lawrence F. Abbott will preside.